CristinaPaniagua/Models2Code/README.md

 * Scalability of automation systems

 ### About Papyrus
 [Eclipse Papyrus](https://www.eclipse.org/papyrus/) is an open-source Model-Based Engineering tool that enables model-based techniques such as simulation, formal testing, safety analysis, performance/trade-offs analysis, and architecture exploration.
-It is a Domain Specific Language (DSL) platform based on the Unified Modeling Language (UML) and aims to implement the complete UML specification..
+It is a Domain Specific Language (DSL) platform based on the Unified Modeling Language (UML) and aims to implement the complete UML specification.

 ## Pre-Release Utilities
 ### Installation